-Portsmith is a seafood-focused restaurant in the Dana Hotel, and has one of those menus that seems a little all over the place the first time you look at it.
+Portsmith is a seafood-focused restaurant in the Dana Hotel, and it has one of those menus that seems a little all over the place the first time you look at it.
 (You’ll find everything from a foie gras and donut appetizer to a cacio e pepe with uni butter.)
 The space is also a bit awkward, with tiny two-tops that barely fit more than one dish.
 The good news is that the food really is good.
 So good, in fact, that we suggest brushing up on your Tetris skills and trying as much as you can.

 Chain restaurants aren’t our first choice when we’re eating downtown, but Roka Akor (which has locations all over the US) is an exception.
 It serves upscale Japanese food like sushi and steaks, plus some interesting fusion dishes.
 It’s expensive, but feels worth it - and it’s not quite as much of a scene as other spots nearby.

 3 Greens Market is basically a superhero in restaurant form.
-It’s a coffee shop where you can hang and work all day, there are both hot and cold food bars (that are actually good) perfect for a quick meal, they serve delicious Small Cheval burgers, and it becomes a bar and hangout place at night.
+It’s a coffee shop where you can hang and work all day, there are both hot and cold food bars (that are actually good), they serve delicious Small Cheval burgers, and it becomes a bar and hangout place at night.
 We wish we were good at that many things.

 Upscale establishments have fallen by the wayside in River North, where it seems like every new spot is a scene, but Brindille - a classic French restaurant on a street that’s otherwise full of tourists and clubby bars - doesn’t seem to have gotten the memo.
 We forgive them, because they definitely pull it off.
 The food is exceptional and very expensive, so this place isn’t for everyone.
 But it’s good if you’re looking for a fine dining experience.